-Roads with average speeds above 24mph do not meet the criteria for 'signed only' 20mph speed limits and have not been included in the programme; these roads would require traffic calming or other engineering measures to ensure compliance with a lower speed limit.
+Roads with average speeds above 24 mph do not meet the criteria for 'signed only' 20 mph speed limits and have not been included in the programme.

+Some of these roads would require traffic calming or other engineering measures to ensure compliance with a lower speed limit which is not in the remit of the programme.